Tylopilus/jira-timebooker/README.md

 -  Click book all button to book all tickets in the list

 ## Installing
-1. Download from Chromse Store:
+* Download from Chromse Store:
    * [Chrome Web Store - Jira Timebooker](https://chrome.google.com/webstore/detail/jira-timebooker/coajlkpopecaebmmmecpjamaoofgjjgc)

-1. set your Chrome browser 'Developer mode' up
+* Alternatively for preview builds: Set your Chrome browser 'Developer mode' up

 -  Option 1: Use the prepacked build